A logo with purple squaresDescription automatically generated

 NHSmail

-NHSmail is a free and secure email system which is available to all Care Quality Commission registered providers in England who have achieved Approaching Standards on the Data Security and Protection Toolkit.
+NHSmail is a free and secure email system which is available to all Care Quality Commission registered providers in England who have achieved Standards Met on the Data Security and Protection Toolkit.
 As the national service for sharing patient identifiable and sensitive information and the national secure collaboration platform for health and social care, accessing NHSmail can transform the way your setting communicates, both within your organisation and outside it.

 Benefits of NHSmail